SadaleNet/projectTheGame/guideline.md

 ==========

 * All directories are named in `lowercase`.
-* Files that defines/implements a class are named as `CamelCase`
+* Files that defines/implements a class are named as `CamelCase`.
+Example: `Vec2.cpp`
-* Files that does not defines/implements a class are named as `camelCase`
+* Files that does not defines/implements a class are named as `camelCase`.
+Example: `utils.h`
-* Files of definition of platform-specific files shall have a `_Implementation` suffix.
+* Files of definition of platform-specific function/class/macro/whatever shall have a `_Implementation` suffix.
 	This rules applies to all rules above.
 Example: `scene_Winapi.cpp`

 Identifier Naming Convention
 ==========
-* All classes are named as CamelCase
+* All classes are named as `CamelCase`
 * ^Except platform-specific classes, they are named with `CamelCase_Implementation`.
 Example: `SceneRunner_Winapi`
 * All variables, functions and method are named as `camalCase`
-* All constant and macro are named as `BLOCK_UNDERSCORE`
+* All constants and macros are named as `BLOCK_UNDERSCORE`

 Coding Convention
 ==========

-* Use `tab` indentation.
+* Use `tab` for indentation.
 * Explicitly use `this->` to access class field and method.
 Example: `this->memberField` and `this->method()`
 * Use inline brace: